mattpocock/total-typescript-monorepo/apps/written-content/scratch/npm-publishing-script/article.md

 FACE: I made a video on this last year, but things have changed since.

-FACE: I'll tell you exactly what's changed at the end of the video.
-But, for now, I'll show you my new recommended setup for publishing to `npm`.
+FACE: So, I'll show you my new recommended setup for publishing to `npm`.

 ## Package Setup